Quantum-proof randomness extractors via operator space theory: Condensers

 The program~\eqref{eq:sigsig-sdp} is clearly feasible and~\eqref{eq:sigsig-sdp-dual} is strictly feasible and thus strong duality is satisfied, i.e., the programs~\eqref{eq:sigsig-sdp} and~\eqref{eq:sigsig-sdp-dual} have the same value. \end{proof}

-Such kind of intersection norms for operator spaces have been extensively employed by Junge and his co-workers in their study of non-commutative $L_p$-spaces and their relation to free probability, see for instance the monograph~\cite{Junge:2010cg}.\footnote{We expect that many of Junge and his co-workers' techniques are applicable to questions regarding the stability of pseudorandmom objects and hope that our work serves as a starting point for such kind of investigations.} We first need a lemma relating the dual norm of $\capcap$ for positive elements to the smooth conditional min-entropy.
+Such kind of intersection norms for operator spaces have been extensively employed by Junge {\it et al.} in their study of non-commutative $L_p$-spaces and their relation to free probability, see for instance the monograph~\cite{Junge:2010cg}.
+We expect that many of Junge and his co-workers' techniques are applicable to questions regarding the stability of pseudorandom objects and hope that our work serves as a starting point for such kind of investigations.

+We first need a lemma relating the dual norm of $\capcap$ for positive elements to the smooth conditional min-entropy.